rlucioni/11ty-blog/src/example/index.md

 from sys import path

 # an example comment
-# and another extremely long comment that just won't end for some reason
 if True and True:
     path.append('foo')

+# another really long comment that just won't end for some reason; wow it really keeps going and going and going, hopefully you had to scroll horizontally to get here without it running off the page
 def foo(bar):
     return bar